 Estimate the number and type of families that will benefit from the proposed activities These projects will primarily provide an area benefit to LMI families, an estimated 2000 residents this year.

 Location Description City of Great Falls

 Planned Activities Provide public facility and infrastructure assistance to provide a suitable living environment.
 The City of Great Falls will prioritize meeting handicap accessibility requirements in public facilities and infrastructure.
 There will be a focus on funding activities that are associated with public parks, public safety, public recreation as well as slum and blight removal this program year with the understanding that efforts are not limited solely to these priorities.

-4 Project Name 2021 Fair Housing Program
+4 Project Name 2022 Fair Housing Program

 Target Area City of Great Falls

 Goals Supported Fair Housing

 Needs Addressed Fair Housing

-Funding CDBG: \$25,000
+Funding CDBG: \$27,000

 Description This is a shared position with the Great Fall Housing Authority to provide funding for activities that affirmatively further fair housing.
 The City of Great Falls will fund activities that include but are not limited to fair housing education, counseling, outreach, and referrals pertaining to the laws, rights, and responsibilities related to housing and housing-related transactions.

-Target Date 6/30/2022
+Target Date 6/30/2023

 Estimate the number and type of families that will benefit from the proposed activities 120 LMI families will benefit from the proposed activity.

 Location Description City of Great Falls

 Planned Activities The City of Great Falls will fund activities that include but are not limited to fair housing education, counseling, outreach, and referrals pertaining to the laws, rights, and responsibilities related to housing and housing-related transactions, as well as service activities that reduce and remove barriers to fair housing choice.

-5 Project Name 2021 CDBG Slum and Blight Removal

-Target Area City of Great Falls

-Goals Supported Affordable Housing, Public Facilities and Improvements

-Needs Addressed Affordable Housing, Public Facilities and Improvements

-Funding CDBG: \$190,000

-Description The City will allocate funding to remediate properties negatively affected by slum and blighted conditions.
+5 Project Name 2022 CDBG Slum and Blight Removal Target Area City of Great Falls Goals Supported Affordable Housing, Public Facilities and Improvements Needs Addressed Affordable Housing, Public Facilities and Improvements Funding CDBG: \$210,000 Description The City will allocate funding to remediate properties negatively affected by slum and blighted conditions.
 This will include clearance with the end goal of providing affordable housing opportunities and/or public facility improvements.
-This project will not be carried out until an amendment is made to the 2020-2024 Consolidated Plan identifying CDBG Slum and Blight Removal.

-Target Date 6/30/2022

-Estimate the number and type of families that will benefit from the proposed activities 2 LMI families will benefit from the proposed activity.

-Location Description City of Great falls

-Planned Activities The City will allocate funding to remediate properties negatively affected by slum and blighted conditions.
+Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities 2 buildings will be demolished under the Slum and Blight National Objective.
+Location Description City of Great falls Planned Activities The City will allocate funding to remediate properties negatively affected by slum and blighted conditions.
 This will include clearance with the end goal of providing affordable housing opportunities and/or public facility improvements.
-This project will not be carried out until an amendment is made to the 2020-2024 Consolidated Plan identifying CDBG Slum and Blight Removal.

-6 Project Name 2021 HOME Investment Partnerships Program Projects

-Target Area City of Great Falls

-Goals Supported Affordable Housing

-Needs Addressed Affordable Housing

-Funding HOME: \$1,575,000

-Description Allocate HOME Investment Partnerships Program (HOME) funds towards new construction and homeownership.
-HOME funds will be granted to continue the City's mission to improve and grow the community's affordable housing stock.
-HOME funding can be utilized towards building, buying, and/or rehabilitating affordable housing for rent or homeownership or providing direct rental assistance to lowincome people.

-Target Date 6/30/2022
+6 Project Name 2022 CDBG/HOME Affordable Housing Target Area City of Great Falls Affordable Housing Goals Supported Anordable housing Goals Supported Needs Addressed Affordable Housing Needs Addressed Affordable Housing Needs Addressed Affordable Housing HOME: \$2,410,518